-- Residents living on the sections that are closed will be able to apply for an exemption in order to leave or return to their properties
+- Residents living on the sections that are closed are able to apply for an exemption in order to leave or return to their properties

-- Blue badge holders will be able to use the sections as normal
+- Blue badge holders are able to use the sections as normal ONLY IF they have business at the school

 What are the benefits?